altudev/1453-ai-telegram-bot/docs/operational-procedures.md

 - Invalid bot token
 - Bot doesn't have permission to send messages
 - Rate limiting by Telegram
+- Invalid chat or topic IDs
+- Incorrect `TELEGRAM_CHAT_CONFIGS` JSON format

 **Solutions:**
 - Verify bot token is correct
 - Ensure bot is added to the channel with appropriate permissions
 - Check for rate limiting and implement backoff
+- Verify chat and topic IDs are correct
+- Ensure `TELEGRAM_CHAT_CONFIGS` is valid JSON
+- Test with a simple message to verify connectivity

 #### 3. Redis Connection Errors